-For anyone that has been reading this blog for a while, you’ll have noticed that I have been letting my hair grow long for quite some time now while being on a vegan diet.
+For anyone that has been reading this blog for a while, you’ll have noticed that I’ve been letting my hair grow long for quite some time now while being on a vegan diet.

 It’s easy to grow long hair on a vegan diet when you give your body what it needs.
 Supplements can be very helpful, as a vegan diet can be short in some nutrients which will cause slow hair growth if not addressed.